CardosoDev04/isel-notes/Information Systems/Locks.md

 The use of these doesn't directly guarantee [[Serializability]] and so there are other protocols involving the locking mechanisms discussed that ensure that a schedule is serializable such as the [[2PL Protocol]].

-Other concurrency control protocols include the [[Timestamp Protocol]]
+Other concurrency control protocols include the [[Timestamp Protocol]].